ronyevernaes/simple-erc20-wallet/README.md

   address.
 - [ ] Gas estimation.
 The user should be able to see a gas fees estimation before send a transaction.

+# Future Improvements
+- [ ] Write contract error management: The error management implemented was only on writing the contract.
+However, on getting the transaction receipt, there are other errors that can be handled.
+- [ ] Add variants for different UI components (Button, InputText, etc).
+- [ ] Increase test coverage.